hartwigmedical/hmftools/amber/README.md

 # AMBER
 AMBER is designed to generate a tumor BAF file for use in PURPLE from a provided VCF of likely heterozygous SNP sites.

-When using paired reference/tumor bams, AMBER confirms which of these sites is heterozygous in the reference sample bam then calculates the allelic frequency of corresponding sites in the tumor bam.
+When using paired reference/tumor bams, AMBER confirms these sites as heterozygous in the reference sample bam then calculates the allelic frequency of corresponding sites in the tumor bam.

-In tumor only mode, all provided sites are examined in the tumor, but additional filtering is applied.
+In tumor only mode, all provided sites are examined in the tumor with additional filtering then applied.

 The Bioconductor copy number package is then used to generate pcf segments from the BAF file.